 Online classes at Des Moines University have a specific start and stop date along with due dates for assignments.
 The programs are not self-paced or independent study.

-The academic year is comprised of three 13-week terms, fall, spring and summer term.
-Students must plan to apply by the deadline and be accepted to the program before attempting to register for courses.
+The academic year is comprised of three 12-week terms, fall, spring and summer term.
+Students must plan to apply by the deadline and secure acceptance into the program before attempting to register for courses.
 New students are admitted each term.
 See course calendars here.

 What are the application deadlines for online classes?